ceph/ceph/doc/rbd/rbd-cloudstack.rst

 This can be done by adding a RBD pool as Primary Storage.

 There are a couple of prerequisites:

-* You need to CloudStack 4.0 or higher
+* You need to use CloudStack 4.0 or higher
 * Qemu on the Hypervisor has to be compiled with RBD enabled
 * The libvirt version on the Hypervisor has to be at least 0.10 with RBD enabled

-Make sure you meet this requirements before installing the CloudStack Agent on the Hypervisor(s)!
+Make sure you meet these requirements before installing the CloudStack Agent on the Hypervisor(s).

-.. important:: To use RBD with CloudStack, you must have a running Ceph cluster!
+.. important:: To use RBD with CloudStack, you must have a running Ceph cluster.

 Limitations
 ===========